GeorgeLychock/MS4-Django-SpiltWine-Main/README.md

 > ### Important Notes
 >
->-  The primary focus of this project is to display Django, Python, and database skills learned in the Full Stack Frameowrks with Django module of the Salem State University / Code Institute Full Stack Software Developer Certificate Program.
+>-  The primary focus of this project is to display Django, Python, and database skills learned in the Full Stack Frameworks with Django module of the Salem State University / Code Institute Full Stack Software Developer Certificate Program.
+>-  The cart, profile, and checkout apps' code is largely from Code Institute's module "Full Stack Frameworks with Django".
+The largest change I made to these apps was to delete much of the product parameter sizes code since my product array in my final project did not require it.
+I also made minor updates such as stying and removing the reverse() methods from views rendering.
+>-  Because I'm working on a local dev machine, and not GitPod, I could not finish the webhooks developement and testing until I had the project deployed.
+>-

 <a name="US"></a>